• Skip to primary navigation

 How to stop a dog’s nail from bleeding in 3 steps

-You are trimming your dog’s nails and you accidentally cut the quick (the blood and nerve supply in the dog’s toenail) with your nail trimmers.
+You’re clipping your dog’s nails and you accidentally cut the quick (the blood and nerve supply in your dog’s toenail) with your nail trimmers.
 How do you stop a dog’s nail from bleeding?

-The good news is that when you clip your dog’s toenail too short, you can stop the bleeding in three easy steps.
+The good news is that when you clip your dog’s nail too short, you can stop the bleeding in three easy steps.

 Step 1: First and foremost, remain calm.
 Do not panic.

-If you panic, your dog will read you like a speed reader whipping through a Dick and Jane book.
+If you panic, your dog will pick up on it instantly.
 Your canine companion will sense that you are stressed and will mirror your attitude.
 Blood pressure will climb—both for you and for your dog.
-(It is a natural physiological response to stress.)
+Increased blood pressure is a natural physiological response to stress.

 What does this mean for your dog?
-As a dog’s blood pressure rises, the blood is pumped harder and faster out of the cut vessels in the toenail, worsening the situation.
+As a dog’s blood pressure rises, the blood flow is increased in the cut vessels in the toenail, worsening the situation.

-First, blood started to pour forth.
+First, a drop of blood appeared at the cut nail tip.
 As a result, all the family members (who had been standing around watching this as prime-time entertainment) started to panic.
-My aunt let go of her dog, whereby he zoomied around the room several times, spewing blood all over the floor and carpet.
-Spoiler alert: This story had a happy ending.
-At the end of the day, the dog recovered quickly, and my pride was the only thing that suffered lingering injury.
+My aunt let go of her dog, whereby he zoomed around the room several times, spewing blood all over the floor and carpet.

 Step 2: Apply direct pressure.